Old-Fashioned Chocolate Cake

 Hot coffee blooms cocoa

-It deepens the chocolate, not adds coffee flavour.
+It deepens the chocolate, not adds coffee flavor.
 Hot water works if you'd rather.

 Thin batter is right